Sacha Stone

-Simon Jean Paul Sasha Adams (born 1966), known as Sacha Stone, is a British New Age influencer and conspiracy theory promoter.
-He is best known for marketing 5GBioShield, a fraudulent anti-radiation protection device.
+Simon Jean Paul Sasha Adams (born 1966), known as Sacha Stone, is a British New Age influencer and conspiracy theorist.
+He is marketing 5GBioShield, a fake anti-radiation protection device.
 He is also known for founding The International Tribunal for Natural Justice, The New Earth Project and the New Earth Festival which he hosts at his private resort, Akasha New Earth Haven, in Ubud, Bali.

 Early life

 Stone was born in Rhodesia.
-In the 1990s, he was the lead vocalist in the eponymously titled band Stone, which released one album, Cover The Sun, but did not achieve commercial success.
+In the late 1990s, he was the lead vocalist in the eponymously titled band Stone, which released one album, Cover The Sun, but did not achieve commercial success.